LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-The values, though slightly different from those stated in our `rnorm()` code, should match those in the lab notes.
+The values, though slightly different from those stated in our `rnorm()` code, should match those in our lab notes.

-With this set of random IQ scores, let us build a data frame using the function `data.frame()` in which we will create two columns: one for a unique identifier for each probationer called `probationer_id` and another for IQ scores called `IQ`.
+With this set of randomly generated IQ scores, let us build a data frame using the function `data.frame()` in which we will create two columns: one for a unique identifier for each probationer called `probationer_id` and another for IQ scores called `IQ`.
 The data frame object will be called `prob_off`:
 <br>